Khaled-Deeb/researchmate/README.md

 RESEARCHMATE_MODE=fallback
 ```

-For OpenAI-compatible mode, fill in your local `.env`:
+For OpenAI-compatible mode, fill in your local `.env`.
+The example below uses ProxyAPI as an OpenAI-compatible endpoint:

 ```env
 OPENAI_API_KEY=your_real_key_here